rodeso/lbaw.4nswers/README_lbaw.md

 }
 ```

+In this example:

-In this example, *$user* and *$card* are models that represent their respective tables, *$id* and *$user_id* are columns from those tables that are automatically mapped into those models.
+* `$user` and `$card` are models that represent their respective tables
+* `$id` and `$user_id` are columns automatically mapped into those models

-To use this policy, we just have to use the following code inside the *CardController*:
+To use this policy inside the `CardController`:

 ```php
 $this->authorize('show', $card);
 ```

-As you can see, there is no need to pass the current *user*.
+As you can see, there is no need to pass the current user.

-If you name the controllers following the expected pattern (e.g., CardPolicy for the Card model), Laravel will [auto-discover the policies](https://laravel.com/docs/10.x/authorization#policy-auto-discovery).
+If you name the controllers following the expected pattern (e.g., `CardPolicy` for the `Card` model), Laravel will [auto-discover the policies](https://laravel.com/docs/10.x/authorization#policy-auto-discovery).
 If you do not use the expected naming pattern, you will need to manually register the policies ([see the documentation](https://laravel.com/docs/10.x/authorization#registering-policies)).

 ### 5) Views

-A *controller* only needs to return HTML code for it to be sent to the *browser*.
+A controller only needs to return HTML code for it to be sent to the browser.
 However we will be using [Blade](https://laravel.com/docs/10.x/blade) templates to make this task easier:

 ```php
 return view('pages.card', ['card' => $card]);
 ```

+In this example:

-In this example, *pages.card* refers to a blade template that can be found at `resources/views/pages/card.blade.php`.
+* `pages.card` refers to a blade template at `resources/views/pages/card.blade.php`
-The second parameter contains the data we are injecting into the template.
+* The second parameter contains the data we are injecting into the template

-The first line of the template states that it extends another template:
+Templates can extend other templates:

 ```php
 @extends('layouts.app')
 ```

-This second template can be found at `resources/views/layouts/app.blade.php` and is the basis of all pages in our application.
+The base template (`resources/views/layouts/app.blade.php`) serves as the foundation for all pages.
 Inside this template, the place where the page template is introduced is identified by the following command:

 ```php
 @yield('content')